 The language of spiritual maturity often begins with a different question: “What must I do to grow?”
 Here the focus is directed more toward the believer’s responsibility to pursue growth and development.
 In this framework, maturity becomes the goal, and believers seek to grow in qualities such as love, humility, wisdom, discipline, patience, and obedience.
 Growth may also be measured by certain actions or practices.
 In reality, however, the specific markers of maturity often vary depending on the group, church, or denomination and what they emphasize.

-Scripture does encourage this kind of intentional effort: “Train yourself for godliness.” — 1 Timothy 4:7
+Scripture does encourage this kind of intentional effort:

 The idea of spiritual maturity reminds us that growth requires participation.
 It does not happen accidentally.
 It involves choices, actions, habits, obedience, and perseverance.

 However, when this perspective becomes the primary focus, growth can begin to revolve more around principles and ideals than around a living relationship with Christ.
-We may try hard to become more loving or more patient, but without always having a clear picture of what those virtues look like in the real situations of everyday life.
+We may try hard to become more loving or more patient, but without always having a clear picture of what those virtues look like in the real and situations of everyday life.

 Another challenge is that this approach can sometimes lead to performance and comparison.
 If maturity is defined by certain measurable markers, people may begin to compare themselves with others: Who is doing better according to the chosen metrics?
 Who is doing worse?